angiegranda/TicTacToe3D/devdocs.md

 #### Main Functions:

 - ##### void Main() : have the intance of the objects of Game() AIPlayer() and writes in the [6,6,6] board the user input.
 There is a while (true) loop that will end when there is a winner or a tie.
+If the user makes a type while introducing the coordinates of the square, there is a catch System.FromatException, so the user can try again introducing the input.
+If the square is occupied then it will get a message informing about it and asking for a new input.

 --------------------------------------------------------------------------------------------